How Much Is 180 Kilos

 Understanding Weight and Measurement Systems

 Before diving into the specifics of 180 kilos, let's establish a foundational understanding of weight and the common measurement systems used.
-Weight refers to the force exerted on an object due to gravity.
+And Weight refers to the force exerted on an object due to gravity.
 The most common systems for measuring weight are the metric system and the imperial system.

 • Metric System: The metric system, also known as the International System of Units (SI), is the most widely used system globally.
 It's based on powers of 10, making conversions relatively straightforward.
 The fundamental unit of mass in the metric system is the kilogram (kg).
 Other units, like grams (g) and tonnes (t), are derived from the kilogram.